 WEATHER: Temperatures range from 50 F (evenings) to 95 F (days) in August/September.
 Be prepared for unpredictable weather, such as sudden thunderstorms or gusty winds.

-YOUR GROUP: The group size ranges from 14 -16 participants, plus 6 to 8 staff from Canyon Explorations and WI.
+YOUR GROUP: The group size ranges from 14 -16 participants, plus 6 to 8 staff from Canyon Explorations and Wilderness Inquiry.
 Each group consists of people of various ages, backgrounds and abilities, including people with disabilities.
 Our trips are cooperative in nature.
 Staff will assist you in whatever areas you need, however most people pitch in where they can.